MissFacetious/codehort/README.md

 ### run codehort publically
-copy www/ folder to appspot/public folder when run, it will be in localhost:8080/www/demo or https://codehort.appspot.com/www/demo
+copy www/ folder to appspot/public folder when run, it will be in localhost:8080/www/demo or https://codehort.appspot.com/www/demo when deployed

 ### deploy to appspot
 `npm run deploy`
+It will be at https://codehort.appspot.com

 ### view